carvalima.com.br Listed by incransom Ransomware Group

 Available reporting describes Carvalima Transportes as a company with more than 35 years of operation, headquartered in Cuiabá, Mato Grosso.
 It provides fractional cargo, dedicated cargo, e-commerce logistics, air freight, and reverse logistics services across Mato Grosso, Mato Grosso do Sul, Rondônia, Acre, and parts of Pará.

 Internal files were taken in the incident.
-The number of people whose information was exposed remains unknown.
+The number of people whose information may have been exposed remains unknown.
 No specific deadline for payment or further data publication has been publicly detailed in the initial listing.
 The data was posted to the Incransom leak site, which is accessible only via Tor.

 Why This Matters for You and Your Family